The Theatre School > Conservatory > Undergraduate Conservatory > Comedy Arts

 imageHeaderLinkURL

 The Theatre School’s Bachelor of Fine Arts (BFA) degree in Comedy Arts prepares graduates to be performers, directors, and content creators through the academic study of the history, theory, and techniques of comedy as well as real-world practical experience.
 Through a combination of coursework and co-curricular performances both on-campus and in professional Chicago comedy venues, the program’s pedagogy reflects the way comedians have learned their field for centuries: testing material in front of an audience, digesting their response and then learning to revise and rethink in order to be successful communicators and storytellers.
 At DePaul, we consider Chicago to be our classroom.
-As the nation’s best destination for live comedy, our classroom is hard to beat.
+As the nation’s premiere destination for live comedy, our classroom is hard to beat.

 Request InformationVisit The Theatre SchoolApply Online